 Even if your website responds on handheld devices, it’s worth checking its usability.
 With Google now placing greater emphasis on a site’s mobile version over its desktop counterpart, a crudely designed website that’s technically mobile responsive will no longer cut it long-term.
 The progressive web app (or PWA for short) is a fresh alternative to both the mobile web and the native app, such as the one you would download from an app store.
 The PWA has already been picked up by the likes of Twitter, Forbes and The Washington Post and is in a dominant position moving forward.

 The progressive web app uses less data than a native app, loads swiftly and can be seen in search engines because it exists on the web.
 We have yet to see the upper limits of this technology, but given their many selling points and few disadvantages, PWAs could quickly become the most effective answer to the responsive web in 2019.

 Is Your Business Prepared For The Coming Year?

-The next 12 months look to be a very exciting time for web design and development, as consumers are finally put first and businesses look to break away from established norms.
-The future of web design won’t come without its challenges, which is why it’s important to have an online presence that’s attractive, modern and presents your business in the best possible light.
+The next 12 months look to be an exciting time for web design and development, as consumers are finally put first and businesses look to break away from established norms.
+The future of web design won’t come without its challenges, which is why it’s essential to have an online presence that’s attractive, modern and presents your business in the best possible light.